-Since function pointer is a thing, one can emulate ‘virtual’ functions by storing function pointers as members:
+Since function pointers are a thing, one can emulate ‘virtual’ functions by storing function pointers as members:

 struct Foo x, y: int = 0 set = @@setXY def setXY(var thisFoo: Foo; X, Y: int) with thisFoo x = X y = Y ... var foo: Foo = Foo() foo->set(1, 2) // this one can call something else, if overridden in derived class. // It is also just syntactic sugar for function pointer call invoke(foo.set, foo, 1, 2) // exactly same thing as above

-This makes explicit difference between virtual and non-virtual calls in OOP paradigm.
-In fact daScript classes implement virtual functions in exactly that manner.
+This makes the difference between virtual and non-virtual calls in the OOP paradigm explicit.
+In fact, daScript classes implement virtual functions in exactly this manner.

-daScript’s structure support single inheritance by adding the ‘ : ‘, followed by parent structure name in the structure declaration.
-The syntax for a derived struct is the following
+daScript’s structures support single inheritance by adding a ‘ : ‘, followed by the parent structure’s name in the structure declaration.
+The syntax for a derived struct is the following:

 struct Bar: Foo yf: float